Get a property report and suburb profile for any property in The Basin

 The Basin property market performance

-Sales activity has been minimal, with only 9 houses sold in the past 12 months and no units changing hands.
-Houses are selling relatively quickly, with a median of 27 days on the market, while the unit market remains inactive.
+Sales activity for houses has been relatively low, with 11 houses sold in the past 12 months.
+Houses are selling quickly, with a median of just 17 days on the market, indicating strong demand.
+The unit market, however, has seen minimal activity with only 2 units sold and no median days on market recorded.

-The rental market for houses in The Basin has seen a significant increase, with average rent rising by 10.1% over the last 12 months to $600.
-The unit rental market remains stagnant, with no recorded changes in rent.
+The rental market for houses in The Basin has experienced a 4.2% increase over the last 12 months, with average rent reaching $625.
+The unit rental market remains inactive, reflecting the limited supply and demand in this segment.

 HousesUnits